andrewsrichardson/food-blog/src/pages/blog/roast-dinner-for-one/roast-dinner-for-one.md

     minutes to cook all the way through
   - Lay the green veggies on a tray and season well with salt and pepper.
 Pop in the oven for around 15 minutes
-  - Once the chicken is cooked, take it out of the baking dish and pop on to a medium heat hob.
+  - Once the chicken is cooked, take it out of the baking dish and pop on dish on to medium heat hob.
 There should be lots of goodness in the dish so add in the flour and whisk to make a roux
   - Slowly add the stock and continue stirring to make a thick gravy.
+Season well with freshly cracked black pepper.
 Strain through a sieve and you should get a silky smooth simple gravy on the other end
   - Building the dish..
 Get the chicken, roasties and veggies in a plate and pour over that silky gravy.
 YUM
 tags: